Tatu City: Administration

-Tatu City is designated as a project of special importance by the Government of Kenya through The Physical Land Use Planning (Classification of Strategic and Inter-county Projects) Regulations of 2019 via the Kenya Gazette Vol.CXXI-No.73 (2019).
+Tatu City is designated as a project of special importance by the Government of Kenya through The Physical Land Use Planning (Classification of Strategic and Inter-county Projects) Regulations of 2019 via the Kenya Gazette Vol.CXXI-No.73 (2019) under Gazette Notice 4975.
+It was also, in 2017, declared a Special Economic Zone under Gazette Notice 4892 published under the Kenya Gazette Vol. CXLX-No 66 of 22 May 2017.
 According to the Kenyan law, projects located within a Special Economic Zone context benefit from government-issued tax incentives among other benefits.

 Project Progress

-As of 2022 the Tatu City Zone was home to more than 60 business entities two international schools namely Nova Pioneer and Crawford International.
-The city was (as of 2022) also home to various completed, ongoing, and proposed housing projects among them Kijani Ridge, Lifestyle Heights, Unity Homes, Karibu Homes, Tatu Waters, and Mchana Estates.
+As of January 2025 the Tatu City SEZ is home to more than 100 business entities two international schools namely Nova Pioneer School and Crawford International School.
+The city is (as of January 2025) also home to various completed, ongoing, and proposed housing projects among them Kijani Ridge, Unity Homes, Karibu Homes, Tatu Waters, Jabali Towers, Next Amani and Lifestyle Estates.